remirror/remirror/docs/5-min-tutorial.md

 # 5 Minute Tutorial

-This tutorial walks you through a creating a simple React app with Remirror's Social editor.
+This tutorial walks you through creating a simple React app with Remirror's Social Editor.
 You need to have a recent Node version installed.

-We use CRA to set up a basic React app:
+First, let's set up a basic React app with [CRA](https://reactjs.org/docs/create-a-new-react-app.html):

 ```bash type=installation
 npx create-react-app cra-remirror --template typescript